 - Short Description.
-It is the text thing that gets displayed on the product page under the name.
+It is the next thing that gets displayed on the product page under the name.
 Works best as a short summary of what the product is.

 - Product Tags, is an additional way to help you organize your database of products.
-Works just like the standard WordPress tags.
+It works just like the standard WordPress tags.

-- Product Image, is the main image of product.
+- Product Image, is the main image of the product.